iAART/aart/README.md

 All the dependencies are located in the <em>init.py</em> file.
 Most of the libraries will come natively with anaconda (e.g., numpy, scipy >=1.8, matplotlib, multiprocessing, skimage) but some may not.

-To install all requieriments*, run
+To install all requirements*, run

  <code> pip install -r requirements.txt </code>